 Five Tropical Fruits You Should be Eating

-Tropical fruits are a winter staple in many North American states because there are few domestic (or even local) fruits in season this time of year.
+Tropical fruits are a winter staple in many North American states, because there are few domestic (or even local) fruits in season this time of year.
 Tropical fruits are nutrition powerhouses and taste great.
 SupermarketGuru has gathered some information about five of the most popular tropical fruits, generally stocked in produce for you to share with shoppers.

 Mangoes are tropical fruits with deep yellow orange pulp and sweet perfume.
-They are a rich source of vitamin C, and A, as well as fiber and B vitamins.
-Stuides have demonstrated a link between mangoes and lowering risk for cancer, cholesterol, improving eye and skin health, and more.
-Mangoes are tricky to peel, but very juicy and sweet.
+They are a rich source of vitamin C and A, as well as fiber and B vitamins.
+Studies have demonstrated a link between mangoes and lowering risk for cancer, cholesterol, improving eye and skin health, and more.
+Mangoes are tricky to peel but very juicy and sweet.
 Their skin should be a smooth red tipped with golden yellow and will give slightly when ripe.

 Papayas are a bulbous pear-shaped fruit with deep yellow skin and black seeds.
 If either are green, they should be allowed to ripen and come to their red or golden color before eating.
 Papaya is another rich source of beta-carotene, lycopene, vitamin C, magnesium, and fiber, and also contains potassium and folate.
 Folate prevents developmental defects in fetuses and helps supports cardiovascular health.
 Papayas are also great for digestion and radiant skin.